hotrodorm/hotrod/README.md

 HotRod 5 is an open source ORM for Spring and Spring Boot geared toward high performance persistence for relational databases.

-The persistence layer provides ready-to-use CRUD and LiveSQL functionalities to quickly start prototyping an application for any of the [supported databases](./hotrod-project/docs/docs-5/config/supported-databases.md).
+The auto-generated persistence layer provides ready-to-use LiveSQL and CRUD capabilities to quickly start prototyping an application for any of the [supported databases](./hotrod-project/docs/docs-5/config/supported-databases.md).

 See [What's New](./hotrod-project/docs/docs-5/whats-new.md) in HotRod 5, [version history](./hotrod-project/docs/version-history.md),